daiquocnguyen/CapsE/README.md

         $ python evalCapsE.py --embedding_dim 100 --num_filters 400 --name WN18RR --model_index 30 --model_name wn18rr --num_splits 8 --decode

+## License

+Please cite the paper whenever CapsE is used to produce published results or incorporated into other software.
+As a free open-source implementation, CapsE is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+All other warranties including, but not limited to, merchantability and fitness for purpose, whether express, implied, or arising by operation of law, course of dealing, or trade usage are hereby disclaimed.
+I believe that the programs compute what I claim they compute, but I do not guarantee this.
+The programs may be poorly and inconsistently documented and may contain undocumented components, features or modifications.
+I make no guarantee that these programs will be suitable for any application.

+CapsE is free for non-commercial use and distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA) License.

 ## Acknowledgments

 I would like to thank Huadong Liao naturomics for implementing the CapsNet(Capsules Net) in Hinton's paper Dynamic Routing Between Capsules.